iamtrask/iamtrask.github.io/_posts/2026-04-07-decentralized-ai-in-50-lines.markdown

         context += "\n" + read_folder(personal)
     result = requests.post(OLLAMA, json={
         "model": MODEL,
+        "prompt": f"""Someone texted me: {message}

+Reply using ALL of this context about me:
+{context}""",
-        "prompt": f"Someone texted me: {message}\n\nReply using ALL of this context about me:\n{context}", "system": "You ARE the person replying to a text message. " "Output ONLY the reply text.
+        "system": """You ARE the person replying to a text message.
+Output ONLY the reply text.
 No preamble.
-Be brief and natural. " "Use the context to personalize your reply. " "If the context doesn't cover the question, say you're not sure.", "stream": False
+Be brief and natural.
+Use the context to personalize your reply.
+If the context doesn't cover the question, say you're not sure.""",
+        "stream": False
     })
     return result.json()['response'].strip()